FRANCE: Bordeaux and Martillac, LES SOURCES DE CAUDALIE SPA.

 I feel as bubbly as a glass of champagne.
 So, what's the verdict on

 vinotherapy?
-Well, even though I don't usually laze around and eat big meals all day, I have enjoyed my time here.
-And as for the beauty treatments, I definitely think it's worth taking the
+Well, even though I don't usually laze around and eat all day, I have enjoyed my time here.
+And as for the beauty treatments, of course it's worth taking the

 Chemin de Smith Haut Lafitte